soham1/soham1-src.github.io/README.md

-# These are the Webpacked files of soham1.github.io.
+# These are the non-Webpacked files of soham1.github.io.